geopm/geopm/service/docs/source/devel.rst

 all files related to the GEOPM systemd service including the build system and all source code for the software components.
-The base directory of the GEOPM git repository is populated with a build system that supports all sofware components not located in the ``service`` directory.
+The base directory of the GEOPM git repository is populated with a build system that supports all software components not located in the ``service`` directory.
 The base build depends soley on components in the ``service`` directory that are installed by the service build
 including: the ``libgeopmd.so`` library, the C and C++ public